-- Click a on the Connections toolbar (ALT+F+N). - 2.
+- 1. Click an on the Connections toolbar (ALT+F+N). - 2.
 Select Salesforce from the Group list.
-The Create New Connection dialog opens.

-3. To create a Salesforce connection using your Salesforce email login, select the Credentials tab.
+The Create New Connection dialog opens. - 3.
+To create a Salesforce connection using your Salesforce email login, select the Credentials tab. - a.
+Enter the connection information.
+Review the following for additional information:

 URL Enter the Salesforce.com URL to which you want to connect.
 Note: An example is https://login.salesforce.com.
 Username Enter your email login.
 Note: You must have a Salesforce email login to create this type of connection to Salesforce.com from Toad.
 Password Enter the password to use when connecting.
 Tip: After connecting, you can set a master password to further secure your connection in Tools Options Environment Security.
 Security token Enter your Security Token provided by Salesforce.
 Note: You must have a Salesforce security token to create this type of Salesforce.com connection from Toad.
-See "Important Notes about Salesforce Connections" on page 61 for more information.
+See "Important Notes about Salesforce Connections" on page 62 for more information.
 Category (Optional) Select an existing category or create a new one.